State / Territory Benefits - Mississippi

 If eligible, you may receive, at no cost, up to four years of service credit, or more if you were retained in the armed forces or maritime service during World War II by causes beyond your control and without opportunity for discharge.
 You must submit a copy of your DD-214 discharge form or comparable documentation to qualify for this additional credit.

 You also may be eligible for service credit as a National Guard or Reserve member if your unit was federally activated into the U.S. Armed Forces and you provide PERS with a copy of your DD-214.
 Neither the Guard NGB Form nor the U.S. Army Reserve Personnel Center Chronological Statement of Retirement Points will be accepted to establish eligibility for active duty military service.

 Military Service Credit for Purchase: Under certain circumstances, you may be awarded credit for military service that interrupts public service, provided the appropriate member and employer contributions are paid.

-Re-employment: Any person who is a member of any Reserve Component of the Armed Forces of the United States who, in order to perform duties or receive training with the Armed Forces of the United States or of the State of Mississippi leaves a position, other than a temporary position, in the employ of any employer, and who shall give evidence of the satisfactory completion of such duty or training, and who is still qualified to perform the duties of such position, shall be entitled to be restored to his previous or a similar position, in the same status, pay, and seniority.
+Re-employment: Any Reserve Component or recently discharged Service member under other than dishonorable conditions who leaves a position with an employer to perform duties with the Armed Forces of the United States or of the State of Mississippi (including active state duty, state training duty or any other military duty authorized under Title 10 or Title 32 of the United States Code), and who is still qualified to perform the duties of such position, shall be entitled to be restored to his previous or a similar position, in the same status, pay and seniority.
 Such period of absence for military duty or training shall be construed as an absence with leave but may be without pay.

 Military Personnel Professional License: Provides that the professional license of military personnel shall not expire while they were on federal active duty or for 90 days afterward.